truecoach/styleguides/engineering/handlebars.md

 Multi-line expressions should specify attributes starting on the second line, and should be indented starting at the component or helper name.

+Positional params should be specified on the same line as the component name.

 ```hbs
 {{! good }}
 {{x-thing